 When visitors click on a “dead” link (removed or deleted page), they will see your 404 error page.
 So you don’t feel too bad, there are times when visitors simply type in the wrong URL.
 When they enter an incorrect link, they will be redirected to the 404 page.

+See the difference?
+Typing the wrong URL leads to Medium’s 404 page.
 A 404 error page will display one of the following messages:

 Instead of thinking this page as a mistake, think of it as a safety net.
 A 404 page should not be the end of the visitor’s journey.
 They should not be forced to close the window, but instead, be redirected to another page on the site.